dcchambers/dcchambers.github.io/_pages/now.md

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

+## This Week

+I am running the [Madison Mini Marathon](https://madisonminimarathon.com/) on August 10th in Madison, WI.
+It won't be a 100% effort race for me as I am using it as part of my full Marathon training, but I am still excited to run this awesome race!

+## Recently

 Last week (Aug 1-2 2024) I attended the [Madison+ Ruby Conference](https://www.madisonruby.com/).
 It was a great experience and I will be sharing a write-up of my time shortly.